2csqd2/2csqd2.github.io/journal.md

 I woke up at 7am.
 Harper and Palmer finally woke-up at 9am.
 It rained all morning, so Harper and I played around the house.
 At noon we made chocolate chip cookies using the Hilton recipe.
 Harper, Palmer, and I bounced around each room, playing Xbox, PC games, watching shows/movies all afternoon.

 ### 5/4/2020
-I woke up at 6amand went to work.
+I woke up at 6am and went to work.
+I returned home at about 3:30pm and wandered around the house since all the kids were engaged in their school work (nice).
+At about 4:45pm I made dinner for all the kids and myself (rice, spanish style beans, and grilled seasoned cabbage).
+The kids had pie for dessert.
+Harper and Palmer piled into the office with me afterwards for most of the evening to watch shows and do arts and crafts (Mother's Day gifts).